Sana8200/PlantPath/README.md

 **Sana Monhaseri**

 **Part of group project for Interaction-Porgramming-Dynamic-Web course at KTH**

-This is a personal project created for educational purposes and portfolio demonstration.
-Feel free to reach out if you have questions about the code!

 ## License
    This project is source-available for viewing only.
 See [LICENSE](LICENSE.md) for details.